Shari Sebbens: Screen

 Sebbens played Anna in a short film called Violet in 2010.
 By May 2012, she landed a role in Redfern Now, a television series about "six inner city households whose lives are changed by a seemingly insignificant incident".

 Sebbens secured a role in The Sapphires (2012), a film based on the stage show of the same name, written by Tony Briggs.
 It was directed by Wayne Blair and also starred Deborah Mailman, Jessica Mauboy, and Miranda Tapsell (who also co-wrote the script).
 Sebbens played the role of Kay McCrae, one of four Indigenous Australian singers "who travel from a mission in Victoria to Vietnam to sing for American troops".
 The cast attended the film's premiere at the 65th Annual Cannes Film Festival in Cannes, France, on 20 May 2012.

 In 2024, Sebbens joined the cast for the Australian adaptation of The Office, playing Greta King, a sales representative.

+In 2026, Sebbens was announced for the second series of Deadloch.